-During discussion with the GNSO, some ATRT2 participants noted (in their own observational capacity, not speaking on behalf of the GNSO) that while the GAC does acknowledge a need and desire to participate in the process, it has not been able to identify how to enable participation effectively while taking into account the different processes of the GAC and GNSO.
+During discussion with the GNSO, some ATRT2 participants noted (in their own observational capacity, not speaking on behalf of the GNSO) that while the GAC does acknowledge a need and desire to participate in the process, it has not been able to identify how to enable participation effectively while taking into account the different processes of the GAC and the GNSO.
 The GNSO cited ongoing work and discussions regarding how to incorporate the GAC into their PDP, noting that the ongoing discussion on this issue highlights an important aspect of the multistakeholder process.
 The GNSO also noted that because discussions were already underway, it is important not to duplicate work by approaching the issue from too many angles at the same time.
 Several GNSO participants suggested the need to examine whether policy processes as a whole were effective.
 Additional questions were raised regarding the ability of the GNSO policy process to allow for the development of consensus policies in a timely manner.

 Community discussions on cross-community deliberation continued with the Registry Stakeholder Group (RySG).
-The RySG shared several opportunities to participate in existing processes for GAC and other SOs and ACs.
+The RySG shared several opportunities to participate in existing processes for the GAC and other SOs and ACs.
 For example, when a PDP is initiated and a Working Group is formed, a request/notice is sent to SOs and ACs, inviting participants.
 Some SOs and ACs are able to provide good and consistent participation in various Working Groups.
-They also noted other attempts to coordinate that did not prove to work well (e.g. liaison with the GAC) and processes that are still being tried (e.g. IGO WG engagement with the GAC).
+They also noted other attempts to coordinate that did not prove to work well (e.g. liaison with the GAC) and processes that are still being tried (e.g. Intergovernmental Organization Working Group (IGO WG) engament with the GAC).
 Some participants noted that the reason liaisons with some communities succeed and others fail rests on the participant SO’s or AC’s ability to engage and provide consistent feedback.

 ICANN Staff Input

-In addition to issuing a questionnaire for public comment, the ATRT2 also asked ICANN Board and staff a series of questions to gain insight into their understanding of the goals of ATRT1 recommendations and to review the process used to review, implement and oversee implementation.
-The Board and staff responded to several questions from the ATRT2 as part of a Staff Input Document into the ATRT2, including “whether there were additional opportunities for improvement by virtue of the implementation of these recommendations?”
+In addition to issuing a questionnaire for public comment, ATRT2 also asked ICANN Board and staff a series of questions to gain insight into their understanding of the goals of ATRT1 recommendations and to review the process used to review, implement and oversee implementation.
+The Board and staff responded to several questions from ATRT2 as part of a Staff Input Document into ATRT2, including “whether there were additional opportunities for improvement by virtue of the implementation of these recommendations?”
 (Question I).

-In response to that question in the context of ATRT1 Recommendations 12, ICANN identified several possible additional measures for consideration in the future, including “GAC Chair designates small GAC WG, Reviews Monthly Reports for possible public policy interest, Post any comments on website, Submit comments to relevant SO, Specially-tailored Webinar prior to Public Meetings, Specifically designed for the GAC to focus on emerging or significant policy issues under development for discussion at public meetings that may raise public policy issues or concerns, Utilize Monthly Report to engage Supporting Organizations, Identify issues that may have public policy interest, Engage with relevant SOs prior to and during ICANN Public Meeting.”
+In response to that question in the context of ATRT1 Recommendations 12, ICANN identified several possible additional measures for consideration in the future, including “GAC Chair designates small GAC WG, Reviews Monthly Reports for possible public policy interest, post any comments on website, Submit comments to relevant SO, Specially-tailored Webinar prior to Public Meetings, Specifically designed for the GAC to focus on emerging or significant policy issues under development for discussion at public meetings that may raise public policy issues or concerns, Utilize Monthly Report to engage Supporting Organizations, Identify issues that may have public policy interest, Engage with relevant SOs prior to and during ICANN Public Meeting.”

 With respect to ATRT1 Recommendation 13, ICANN suggested “assisting the GAC to organize/formalize regular consultation at ICANN meetings with the GNSO, ccNSO, ASO, and Advisory Committees on policy issues and matters of concern to the GAC.”